kendricng/udacity-ds-capstone/README.md

 Note that this is the capstone project for the Udacity Data Science Nanodegree Program.

-## Files
+## Files Used

 - dog-app.ipynb: Jupyter Notebook that details the steps in building the transfer learning architecture for CNNs
+- extract_bottleneck_features.py: helper functions for extracting features from the pre-trained models Resnet50 and VGG16
+- images: images used to test the dog breed classifier algorithm
+- LICENSE: MIT license used for this repo
-- Medium article: a technical explanation of my choice for CNN model architecture
+- [Medium article](https://medium.com/@kendricng/improve-image-recognition-models-using-transfer-learning-6cb8ca807b36): a technical explanation of my choice for CNN model architectures

 ## Summary of Results